 If you happen to know of a family that is going through the same situation but with a boy, please refer them to the shoe style described below (same shoe style I recommended for your daughter but the boy version):

 The tool involves shoe styles that I have fitted before, so I know exactly how each shoe style fits and what type of features it will provide for your child’s feet.
+Go to the link below:

 Thank you again for sharing your experiences.